AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 #### Sample prep, homogenization, and fractionation: Larvae

-- Thaw samples on ice.
+- Thaw samples on dry ice.
 Work in small batches so that samples are not thawed for longer than required.

 - Add 200 µL ice cold LCMS grade water to the sample and transfer to a new 1.5 mL tube.

-- Place on ice between all steps.
+- Place on dry ice between all steps.

 - Sonicate sample for 30 sec.